-To pursue her strict preference for investment in hotels with respect to investment in second homes, the Destination manager can enforce an indirect control consisting of levying a tax $0 < t \le 1$ on n (profits of the investment y).
+To pursue her strict preference for investment in hotels with respect to investment in second homes, Destination manager can enforce an indirect control consisting of levying a tax $0 < t \le 1$ on n (profits of the investment y).
 In this sense, tax t represents an instrument of indirect control like an "environmental tax" or "Pigouvian tax in tourism", because it is only directed at stimulating the investment in hotels, and not at collecting tax yields.
-For this reason, tax t does not explicitly enter in the Destination manager's objective function22.
+For this reason, tax t does not explicitly enter into Destination manager's objective function.

-Moreover, from now on we assume that if the Firm is indifferent about its investment choices, then it has an epsilon preference for Destination manager's optimal solution, that is for investment in hotels.
-Therefore, the Destination manager needs to levy a tax t such to modify the Firm's profits in the following way: $n(1 - t) \le m$.
+Moreover, from now on we assume that if Firm is indifferent about its investment choices, then it has an epsilon preference for Destination manager's optimal solution, that is for investment in hotels.
+Therefore, the Destination manger needs to levy a tax t such to modify Firm profits in the following way: $n(1 - t) \le m$.